amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - inheritance can't be used
   - may cause duplication on classes that share the same algorithm which is not the parents
   - shares parent's behaviour vertically in a hirearchy; therefore it isn't a solution to share behaviours horizontally
-- putting all the algorithms in the same class could cause it to become big and hard to maintain; also, the clients which just want the behaviours, will have to know about the implementation details.
+- putting all the algorithms in the same class makes it big & hard to maintain & the clients will have to know the implementation details

 ### solution